 - Long-Term Servicing Branch (LTSB) – Available on Enterprise only

-Each of these servicing branches offer a different method and timing for the provisioning of your feature upgrades and servicing updates.
+Each of these servicing branches offers a different method and timing for the provisioning of your feature upgrades and servicing updates.

 Still with me?
 Good.
 Let’s break it down a bit…